turbot/steampipe-plugin-aws/docs/tables/aws_kinesis_stream.md

 ```

-### List all the encrypted streams which are not encrypted using customer managed key
+### List of streams which are not encrypted using CMK

 ```sql
 select